typhonjs-node-scm/typhonjs-github-inspect-orgs/README.md

 - [getOwnerOrgs](#getOwnerOrgs) - Returns all organizations by organization owner.
 - [getOwnerRateLimits](#getOwnerRateLimits) - Returns the current rate limits for all organization owners.
 - [getOwners](#getOwners) - Returns all organization owners.
+- [getUserFromCredential](#getUserFromCredential) - Returns a the GitHub username who owns the provided credential.
+- [getUserOwnsCredential](#getUserOwnsCredential) - Returns a boolean indicating the GitHub username owns the given credential.

 -----------
 <a name="getCollaborators"></a>